jahvi/magento2-new-order-notification/README.md

 ![Sample Notification](http://i.imgur.com/DNvtVuP.gif)

-You will need to created a [FREE Pusher account](https://dashboard.pusher.com/accounts/sign_up) to be able to use this extension.
+You will need to create a [FREE Pusher account](https://dashboard.pusher.com/accounts/sign_up) to be able to use this extension.

 ### Installation instructions